willgearty/deeptimedata/README.md

 <!-- badges: end -->

 ## Overview
-An R package to store data for the [deeptime](https://williamgearty.com/deeptime/) package.
+An R package that contains geologic pattern data from the Federal Geographic Data Committee (FGDC) and United States Geological Survey (USGS) as put forward in the [Digital Cartographic Standard for Geologic Map Symbolization](https://ngmdb.usgs.gov/fgdc_gds/geolsymstd.php).
+Access functions are provided in the accompanying [deeptime](https://williamgearty.com/deeptime/) package.

 ## Installation